ehabterra/c/README.md

-# c
+# C Programming
-Practice learning of c language code
+Practice what I've learned in C language